pmd/pmd/docs/pages/pmd/userdocs/cpd/cpd_report_formats.md

 This format uses XML to output the duplications in a more structured format.
 The XML format can then further be processed using XSLT transformations.
 See [section xslt](#xslt) for examples.

+Since PMD 7.2.0 any processing errors are also reported (if `--skip-lexical-errors` is used) as additional elements `error`.

 Example:

 ```xml